DecodeGenetics/proteomics_comparison/README.md

-# Comparison of large-scale plasma proteomics through genetics and disease
+# Large-scale plasma proteomics comparisons through genetics and disease associations
-Supplementary code for the article "Comparison of large-scale plasma proteomics through genetics and disease"
+Supplementary code for the article "Large-scale plasma proteomics comparisons through genetics and disease associations"

 This repository contains the custom code central to the calculaton in the CV ratio and power analyses.